Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 The idea behind this is that it’s a clear visual of all that you need to do and you want it to be IN YOUR FACE so you don’t forget and get lazy or distracted.
 It’s there to keep you accountable!

-Every time you complete something, cross it out with a HUGE FAT RED MARKER!
-This way you get clear way to track your progress towards preparing for your next assessment/exam!
+Every time you complete something, cross it out with a red marker!
+This way you get clear way to track your progress towards preparing for your next HSC assessment/exam!

 - Download our 30 Day HSC Study Planner and write down for your subject your to do list of actions you need to do to give yourself the best chance of scoring your goal mark in this subject